ArrowM/Queue-Bot/README.md

 ## Commands
 Note: If you only have 1 queue, you can skip the channel name argument.
-Commands are available to the server owner, administrators, and users with any of the following roles: `mod`, `moderator`, `admin`, `administrator`.
+All commands except `Join` are restricted to the server owner, administrators, and users with any of the following roles: `mod`, `moderator`, `admin`, `administrator`.
 Roles containing these words will also grant priveledge, for example: `mod boys`.
 These keywords can have an `s` attached to the end and have any capitalization, for example: `MODS`.
 | Function | Command | Description |
 |-|-|-|
 | Create & Destroy Queues | `!q {channel name} {OPTIONAL: size}` | Create or destory a queue for a specified channel. |